 Most People Don’t Know The Fascinating Story Behind Hawaii’s Legendary Pink Hotel

-In the heart of Oahu’s tourist district and among the hoards of luxury hotels and resorts, stands a picturesque pink landmark you surely won’t miss as you stroll down the famous Waikiki beach.
-This is the Royal Hawaiian Hotel and, at 90 years old, it is still just as legendary — and just as pink — as when it first opened in 1927.
+Hawaii hotels are a dime a dozen these days, but this historic spot sure is special.
+In the heart of Oahu’s tourist district and among the hoards of luxury hotels and resorts, stands a picturesque pink landmark you surely can’t miss as you stroll down the famous Waikiki Beach.
+This is the Royal Hawaiian Hotel and, at more than 90 years old, it is still just as legendary — and just as pink — as when it first opened in 1927.

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 Address: 2259 Kalakaua Ave, Honolulu, HI 96815, USA

 What is the history of tourism in Hawaii?

 Tourism in Hawaii began in the 1860s with travelers coming from across the world to visit Kilauea Volcano, one of the world’s premier destinations for adventure travelers.
 A grass structure known as the Volcano House was built on the rim of Halemaumau Crater in 1865: this was Hawaii’s first hotel.
 Since then, the tourism industry has exploded in Hawaii, but we love looking back at these 13 rare vintage photographs that showcase the islands’ tourism industry.